Doceo contents Doceo contents Learning site Teaching site

 It is probably not possible to have Content without Process, which rather gives the lie to Habermas' "ideal speech act" (1988).

 Incidentally, this may suggest why truth is not a terribly important criterion when assessing gossip!
-Dunbar (1996) argues that gossip, or more broadly “small talk” as the linguistic extension of grooming behaviour among primates, lies at the root of the development of language.
-The characteristic of such small talk is that “it's not what you say, it’s the fact that you say it”.
-Talking is used as a means of cementing relations between people, and as long as it is broadly legitimate, in the sense of conforming to cultural standards or group norms, its substantive content matters little.
+"Small talk" is more technically known as "phatic communion", a term coined by the anthropologist Bronislaw Malinowski (1923)Dunbar (1996) argues that gossip, or more broadly �small talk� as the linguistic extension of grooming behaviour among primates, lies at the root of the development of language.
+The characteristic of such small talk is that �it's not what you say, it�s the fact that you say it�.
+Talking is used as a means of cementing relations between people, and as long as it is broadly legitimate, in the sense of conforming to cultural standards or group norms, its substantive Content matters little.
+Transactional Analysis refers to the Process dimension of small talk as "strokes".

 Next time you are in a spontaneous informal conversation in a small group, note how topics are raised and dropped very casually: the person who insists on pursuing an issue when it has served its purpose is regarded as a bore or socially inept.
 The interplay between this Process function of talk and its Content can be fascinating, as it is negotiated in slightly more formal groups, and as the privilege of determining the direction of the conversation becomes the marker for status within the group.
 Here, too, Content is often subordinated to Process.